mattweidman/covid-mapper/README.md

 ### Bugs
 * Fix undefined counties (examples in South Dakota and Alaska).
 * Make color contrast accessible.
+* If you click on a region and then move the slider, the top 5 list doesn't update.

 ### Non-feature work items
 * Migrate more to TypeScript.